 Cooperation with the Ministry of Science and Technology (MOST) of the People’s Republic of China

-On the basis of the Memorandum of Understanding on a Medium-Term Cooperation Plan (2014-2019) signed in July 2014, agreed between the Governments of Malta and China, MCST and the Chinese Ministry of Science and Technology (MOST) were nominated as the implementing agencies for cooperation within research sectors.
+In the Agreement on Scientific and Technological Cooperation signed between Malta and the People’s Republic of China in 2002, the Malta Council for Science and Technology (MCST) and the Ministry of Science and Technology (MOST) of the People’s Republic of China were nominated as the implementing agencies for cooperation within research sectors.

-MCST and MOST, collaborating under the framework of the Joint Commission on Science and Technology, foreseen under the mentioned Memorandum of Understanding, developed a concept for a bilateral and collaborative programme for research.
+MCST and MOST, collaborating under the framework of the Joint Commission on Science and Technology, foreseen under the mentioned bilateral Agreement, developed a concept for a bilateral and collaborative programme for research.

 MCST and MOST aim to:

-Strengthen the scientific collaboration between the two countries and to increase the R&D activities;
+Strengthen the scientific collaboration between the two countries and to increase R&D activities;

 Facilitate the transfer of technology;

-MCST and MOST supports annual Calls for funding to support bilateral R&I project between Maltese and Chinese researchers.
+MCST and MOST launch annual Calls for funding to support bilateral R&I projects between Maltese and Chinese researchers.
 Each Call focuses on different thematic areas depending on the level of interest for collaboration between the two parties and ensuring alignment with Malta’s current needs and identified RIS3 priorities.

-Application follows a two-stage submission process.
-At pre-proposal stage, applicants are given the opportunity find Chinese partners to collaborate and work on a common research idea.
+The SINO-MALTA Fund Application follows a two-stage submission process.
+At pre-proposal stage, applicants are given the opportunity to find Chinese partners to collaborate and work on a common research idea.
 The full-proposal stage will then allow further elaboration on the state of the art, methodology, implementation, and foreseen outcomes.

 Surface Engineering for Additive Manufactured parts used in marine transportation (SEAM)